ChrisLindland/racecar-website/docs/week1/01_monday/lab2.md

 Keep in mind that these are expensive piece of equipment; always be aware of your/the car's surroudings when driving, and communicate with other teams that are also driving their cars to avoid damaging them.

-When you think you have a good feel of the car, move on to the next section.
+When you think you have a good feel of the car, move on to writing the safety controller.